-- Use a rose gold setting to compliment and intensify the color, then you can opt for a lighter colored (and therefore, cheaper) pink diamond.
+- Use a rose gold setting to complement and intensify the color; then you can opt for a lighter colored (and therefore, cheaper) pink diamond.

-- Reduce the size of the main pink stone and use a halo of colorless diamonds to increase the size of the jewelry.
+- Reduce the size of the central pink stone and use a halo of colorless diamonds to increase the size of the jewelry.

 With all that listed above, you can be sure to buy your dream stone.
-However, buying a diamond is neither an everyday deal nor an easy affair.
-Therefore, it is imperative that you buy your stone from the most reputable and trusted vendor, and also receive a stone's certificate of authenticity from a certified third party.
+However, purchasing a diamond is neither a daily task nor an easy affair.
+Therefore, it is imperative that you buy your stone from a reputable and trusted vendor and receive a stone's certificate of authenticity from a certified third party.
 Make sure the diamond you are buying is certified by the GIA.

 We strongly recommend buying diamonds from James Allen.
 They are the most reputed sellers who provide GIA certificates with their diamonds.
-They are the leader in online diamond sales.
-With 18+ years of experience and prime focus on customer satisfaction, they provide excellent pricing.
-They also have the highest tech diamond imagery in the industry, making it easy to accurately search and review diamonds.
+In addition, they are the leader in online diamond sales.
+They provide excellent pricing with 18+ years of experience and a prime focus on customer satisfaction.
+They also have the highest tech diamond imagery in the industry, making it easy to search and preview diamonds accurately.